maliouache/Tools-Rainfall_Discharge_Sim/README.md

 # Tools-Rainfall_Discharge_Sim

-These models has been built within the framework of KARMA Project.
+These models have been built within the framework of KARMA Project.

 This folder contains 4 Multiphysics models that simulates rainfall-discharge hydrodynamics